Intel740: Successor

 In April 1999, Intel announced two successors to the i740: the i752 (code-named Portola) and the i754 (code-named Coloma).
 Improvements included support for multitexturing, anisotropic filtering, MPEG-2 motion compensation and DVI displays.
 Both chips would use the same core, the only difference being that the i752 would use a 2× AGP interface and the i754 a 4× AGP interface.
 However, the i754 was cancelled before release, and the i752 was released in limited quantities before it too was withdrawn, having shown only a marginal performance increase over its predecessor.
 The i752 and i754 cores were later used for the integrated graphics in the Intel 810 and 815 chipsets, respectively.
-Intel no longer hosts i752 drivers, and advises owners of i752-based cards to use the 810 drivers.
+Intel no longer hosts i752 drivers, and advises users of i752-based cards to use the 810 drivers.

 Another successor that was ultimately cancelled in September 2000 was the GPU (code-named Capitola) to be used in conjunction with the similarly ill-fated Timna processor.
+An unrelated project known as Larrabee was initially developed as a discrete GPU product before being cancelled in 2010 due to delays and unsatisfactory performance; the company would not revisit the idea of a discrete graphics card again until 2018, when the company said that it would produce a discrete GPU by 2020.
+This would eventually culminate in a line of discrete graphics cards produced by Intel known as Intel Arc in March 2022, 24 years after the release of the i740.
+The Intel Arc series of graphics cards are based around the Intel Xe GPU architecture.